 Creating future champions

-The University of Bath has played host since 2003 to a GB Rowing Team “Start” centre.
+Since 2003, the University of Bath has played host to a GB Rowing Team “Start” centre, home to some of the most talented young athletes in the sport.

-This scheme, which is funded by the Lottery and sponsored by Siemens, identifies young people who have the potential to become Olympic Champions and provides them with coaching and support services, rowing out of both the University of Bath and Minerva Bath Rowing Clubs.
+This scheme, which is funded by the Lottery, identifies young people who have the potential to become Olympic Champions and provides them with coaching and support services, rowing out of both the University of Bath and Minerva Bath Rowing Clubs.

 Since its inception the centre at Bath has produced some outstanding alumni who have gone on to represent GB at U23 and world level.
 Many of them were identified as students whilst others have been brought into the sport through schemes like UK Sport’s Sporting Giants campaign before being coached at Bath.